aimeos/aimeos-docs/content/manual/orders.md

 ![Order list](Admin-backend-order-list.png)

 You can also export all orders that match the current search filter by clicking on the download symbol in the right corner of the list header.
-This will create an export job that is executed by a cron job.
-Usually, the order export will be created within five minutes and is then available in the dashboard view.
+This will create an export job that is executed by a cron job and the order export will be available afterwards in the dashboard view.
+If you've added no restrictions in the [filter toolbar](filtering-lists.md), all orders of all pages will be exported.

+The format of the export can be configured using the [controller/jobs/order/export/csv/mapping](../config/controller-jobs/order-export.md#mapping)

+!!! note
+    To generate the order export file, you have to execute the "Order export CSV" (*order/export/csv*) job by a cronjob regularly.

 # Order details